 S4S offer a full range of orthodontic appliances.
 Below is a list of some of the devices we provide, and our laboratory technicians are happy to discuss any individual case requirements.
 A full range of colours and designs are available on request.

-To request a free information pack or a visit from one of our client services team, please click below.
+To request a free information pack, please click below.

 Clear and invisible retainers are becoming a very popular type of post treatment retainer.

 With no metal components, they are much more subtle in appearance than standard retainers.